grafana/grafana-operator/docs/blog/v5-getting-started.md

 kubectl delete grafana grafana-ingress
 # Uninstall grafana-operator
 helm uninstall grafana-operator . -n grafana-operator
+# Remove kind
+kind delete cluster
 ```

 ## Helm CRD Caveats

-If you are using helm to install the operator and in the future want to upgrade the operator, make sure that the CRD:s get upgraded manually.
+If you are using helm to install the operator and in the future want to upgrade the operator, make sure that the CRDs get upgraded manually.

 This is due to how [Helm](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#method-1-let-helm-do-it-for-you) works.
 But it's important to remember this since we most likely will do lots of CRD changes in the near future and we want you to follow along with the CRD changes.